0x0elliot/helpmygfissad/README.md

 ```
 <br>
 <h2>Advice</h2>
 <p>Edit the code for ease of use.
 Follow the comments.
-Also, Try not messing up that much.
-Though it's okay to lol.</p>
+Also, Take care of her.
+It's okay to mess up sometimes too lol.</p>